Scientific Research Red Light Therapy

 • Population: 20 healthy adults.

-• Delta & theta EEG increases (linked to relaxation & sleep pressure)
+• Increased delta and theta EEG activity (associated with relaxation & sleep pressure)

 5. Bragato EF et al. (2023) — LED Mask RCT protocol including sleep as outcome